jpagotaisidro/ngoDonation/README.md

 ## July 25th To Do:
 1. Add routing according to flow diagram in existing thymeleaf pages
 2. Manage exceptions and translate them into proper html codes
-  * ControllerAdvice and ExceptionHandler in Spring ?
+>  * ControllerAdvice and ExceptionHandler in Spring ?
   * https://thepracticaldeveloper.com/custom-error-handling-rest-controllers-spring-boot/
+  * look into session 16 in Others tab: springboot-crud-rest-api-validation.rar
 3. Security with Spring Boot using JWT and Data JPA
   * Continuation from our JWT example
   * https://www.javainuse.com/spring/boot-jwt-mysql